LISBON, PORTO & THE DOURO

 Bar and after dinner drinks

-Up to 6 months before departure, full refund less deposit.
+Up to 6 months before departure, full refund of your deposit, minus $56.50 admin fee for Ellison Travel.

 91-179 days prior to departure – 50% refund less the deposit.
-However, should we can find someone to fill your spot, we’ll issue a full refund less your deposit.
+However, should we can find someone to fill your spot, we’ll issue a full refund less your deposit and admin fee.

 90 days prior to departure – no refund.
-However, should we can find someone to fill your spot, we’ll issue a full refund less your deposit.
+However, should we can find someone to fill your spot, we’ll issue a full refund less your deposit and admin fee.

 ABOUT OUR TRIPS